VueTorrent/VueTorrent/README.md

 ### Localize the app

 We use [Tolgee](https://tolgee.io/) to manage translations.
-You can help translate the app by visiting [this link](https://app.tolgee.io/accept_invitation/sqSGXMwEkKapcAbNotICHxkxhIoPTuQKsrqpXHLxeXDxpTSBSo).
+If you want to help, let us know which locale do you want to work on in the discord server to be added to the project.

 ## Support